RankRecon User Guide

 Default Export Format

 Choose which format is pre-selected when you click Export.
-Options: CSV, Excel, JSON, Markdown, HTML, Plain Text.
+Options: CSV, Excel, JSON, Markdown, Plain Text.

 Remember last format used